jdblack/website/content/about/index.md

 radio & radar and other such skills as would befit someone focused on Naval Weapon systems.
 At the time, I couldn't stand the experience, but my fondness for this time period has grown over time.
 Thanks to the Navy, I had the chance to see half a dozen countries before I could legally drink in my own country!

-I built a family while in the Navy
+Onboard ship, I eventually ended up in the Computer repair shop.
+There, I managed a Netware 3.11 network and learned to work with X86.
+At home, I went from DOS, to OS/2 Warp, eventaully migrating to Slackware 3.0.
+The ability to run my own web and mailservers was intoxicating, and I became hooked for life.

 {{</column>}}
 {{<column>}}
 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/4/4f/USS_Cape_Cod_%28AD-43%29_underway_in_San_Francisco_Bay_%28USA%29%2C_circa_in_the_1980s.jpg" title="Cape Cod AD-43"
 link="https://en.wikipedia.org/wiki/USS_Cape_Cod_%28AD-43%29" width=600px >}}
+{{< figure src="4dcomm.png" title="My first subdomain" width=600px >}}

 {{</column>}}
 {{</section>}}